RebelsNLU-jaist/rebelsnlu-jaist.github.io/joinus.md

 Feel free to [contact me via email](https://rebelsnlu-jaist.github.io/contact.html).

-# 2. Apply for the lab
+# Step 2: Apply for the lab

 If you really think that you want to work with us after the talk session, apply for it!
 There are several ways to work with us.